22 September 2025

 The Mammonist gospel.

 Supposedly God wants us to have so much wealth it makes pagans jealous, and want to get in on this Christianity stuff so they too can become fat and comfortable.
 (Wait, God tells us not to covet, Dt 5.21 but it’s okay to use covetousness to spread his kingdom?)
-So to these folks, mammon isn’t God’s opponent or competitor.
-The love of money isn’t the root of many kinds of evil.
-1Ti 6.10 On the contrary: Money is God’s tool, and money-love is God’s bait.
+So to these folks, Mammon isn’t God’s opponent or competitor.
+The love of money isn’t a root of evil.
+On the contrary: Money is God’s tool, and money-love is God’s bait.
 It’s our reward for trusting him, following him, for giving money away to Christian charities or churches.
 God’s gonna open heaven’s windows and make it rain, baby.
 Make it rain!

 This prosperity-gospel bushwa isn’t a new idea.
-The Pharisees believed in it too.
-It’s how the rich justified their many possessions… and their stinginess towards others.
+Pharisees believed in it too.
+It’s how the rich justified their many possessions… and their stinginess.
 They were wealthy because God blessed them… and the poor had nothing because God didn’t bless them.
 Why?
 Well, they must’ve sinned or something.
 Some defect of character.

 Properly this philosophy is called social Darwinism.
 Like Darwinism, everybody fights to survive, and the “fittest” do.
 The wealthy are the “fittest”—they struggled, came out on top, and deserve their wealth.
 Even if they inherited it, or if they stumbled into wealth through dumb luck: Those are just other forms of God’s blessing, claim the wealthy.